- Access to health services

 - Civic engagement

-The purpose for LLEAD is to advocate for Latinx resident and immigrant communities in the state of Michigan providing a safe, discrimination and bias-free environment in health, education, employment, housing and xxx.
+The purpose for LLEAD is to advocate for Latinx resident and immigrant communities in the state of Michigan providing a safe, discrimination and bias-free environment in health, education, employment and housing.
 It is a non-partisan organization whose purpose includes informing and educating Michigan citizens and public servants alike of the rights and responsibilities of their neighbors and constituents.

 *The purpose of LLEAD Chapters are to provide the vehicle whereby local communities can coordinate, design, develop and advocate for the creation of solutions to overcome their societal challenges in the areas of: civil and human rights, health disparities, education, employment, economic, housing, immigrant rights, and civic engagement in conjunction with support of the State Board of Directors of LLEAD.